 - Debts and taxes are calculated and paid.

 Executors must maintain detailed records throughout the process to comply with state law.
-An attorney can guide families through these steps and help minimize the risk of disputes.

-Transfer Estate Documents
+Essential Transfer Documents

-- Deed of Transfer for real estate ownership.
+- Deed of transfer for real estate ownership

-- Death Certificate to begin probate.
+- Death certificate to begin probate

-- Original Will as the foundation for distribution.
+- Original will as the foundation for distribution

-- Inventory of Assets for accurate estate management.
+- Inventory of assets for accurate estate management

-- Letters Testamentary to authorize the executor.
+- Letters testamentary to authorize the executor

 Keeping these documents organized and accessible makes the transfer process smoother.